sommerluk/roadpatternrendering/README.md

       group-by: layernotnull
 ```

 Note that although we use `group-by: layernotnull` now, we still keep `layernotnull` also in the `ORDER BY` SQL statement.
-This is a requierement to make sure that `group-by` works as expected.
+This is a requirement to make sure that `group-by` works as expected.

 The code is available at `code09` and it renders like this: